'No Regrets': House Speaker Paul Ryan Will Not Seek Re-Election

 Ryan did not mention Trump in his press conference.

-President Trump tweeted out praise for Ryan, calling him a "truly good man."
+Trump tweeted out praise for Ryan on Wednesday, calling him a "truly good man."
 He also touts his "legacy of achievement that nobody can question."

 Speaker Paul Ryan is a truly good man, and while he will not be seeking re-election, he will leave a legacy of achievement that nobody can question.
 We are with you Paul!— Donald J. Trump (@realDonaldTrump) April 11, 2018

 Ryan has also long been thought to have ambitions for higher office.
 Getting out of the spotlight now, especially in the Trump era, could help those ambitions.
-Ryan, the vice-presidential candidate with Mitt Romney in 2012, is, after all, only 48.
+Ryan, the vice presidential candidate with Mitt Romney in 2012, is, after all, only 48.

 Being a congressional leader is usually not helpful to a politician's public image.
 They often become lightning rods for political partisanship.
-Getting out now, one theory goes, Ryan could lay low and potentially run for president at a later date.
+By getting out now, one theory goes, Ryan could lay low and potentially run for president at a later date.

 Ryan's exit also adds another potential target for Democrats looking to take over the House this year.
 The filing deadline to get on the primary ballot in Wisconsin is June 1.
 The primary is Aug.
 14.